All Episodes

 Because the truth is that voters who will most scrutinize a female candidate will be women.

-I just I could be wrong.
+I could be wrong.

-You know, there are days I think I'm an expert on women, and there are days that I wake up and realize the folly of thinking that.
+There are days I think I'm an expert on women, and there are days that I wake up and realize the folly of thinking that.

-So, but I just I I I do I got Dawn laughing there.
+I got Dawn laughing there.

-Okay, so uh aside from all that, the crux of the poll is that we got another bit of evidence that Hillary's popularity is waning.
+Okay, so aside from all that, the crux of the poll is that we got another bit of evidence that Hillary's popularity is waning.

-So, lo and behold, what do I find in the mainstream press today?
+So lo and behold, what do I find in the mainstream press today?

 Well, I find two stories.